MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 https://github.wdig.com/MarkerMetro/StarWarsCCGWindows/tree/master/StarWars.WinPhone

 **WARNING**: the article states that you should move the `AppResLib.dll.*.mui` files into the Resources folder (step 7).
 Don't do it!

+**WARNING**: In order for localisation changes to be displayed correctly in the store, the manifest must have the appropriate culture codes defined for each *.mui file.
+These codes must have a language and a region set, for example "ru-RU" (russian for russia).
+Failing this step will mean that the title in the store will not be substituted as expected.